atc0005/elbow/README.md

 See the [`CHANGELOG.md`](CHANGELOG.md) file for the changes associated with each release of this application.
-Changes that have been merged to `master`, but not yet an official release are also noted in the file under the `Unreleased` section.
-A helpful link to the Git commit history since the last official release is also provided.
+Changes that have been merged to `master`, but not yet an official release may also be noted in the file under the `Unreleased` section.
+A helpful link to the Git commit history since the last official release is also provided for further review.

 ## Requirements